XeroAPI/xero-python/xero_python/project/docs/ProjectApi.md

 # **get_project**
 > Project get_project(xero_tenant_id, project_id)

-Allows you to retrieve a single project
+Retrieves a single project

-Allows you to retrieve a specific project
+Allows you to retrieve a specific project using the projectId

 ### Example